iris-edu/stationxml-seed-converter/README.md

 [https://github.com/iris-edu/stationxml-seed-converter/releases](https://github.com/iris-edu/stationxml-seed-converter/releases)

-The compiled .jar may be used immediately.
+The compiled .jar may be used immediately and is compatible with Java 8 and Java 11.

 ### Basic Usage: